How do I Answer a Lawsuit for Debt Collection?

 You will also get a Summons.
 It tells you:

 If you do not tell the court in writing that you disagree with the statements in the Complaint, the judge will assume you agree with it and will often give the plaintiff what s/he asks for.
 The plaintiff wins by default if you have not answered.
-If the court enters a Default Judgment against you, you may not get notice of the judgment if you have not answered.
+If the court enters a Default Judgment against you, you will not get notice of the Judgment if you have not at least filed a Notice of Appearance.

 Once the plaintiff gets a judgment against you, s/he may be able to take money from your bank account or paycheck, or take some of your property to pay the judgment.
-You must file a written response within the time limit in your Summons (usually twenty days.
+You must file a written response within the time limit in your Summons (usually twenty days from the date the papers are handed to you or someone in your home.
 Read the Summons carefully for the deadline).

 You may respond by delivering to the person who signed the Summons and Complaint either:

-A Notice of Appearance states that you have appeared in the lawsuit.
+A Notice of Appearance states you are appearing in the lawsuit.
 Delivering a Notice of Appearance will keep the court from entering a default judgment against you without a hearing.
 A Notice of Appearance does not explain your position in the lawsuit.
 Your Answer does this.

 Use the form Notice of Appearance in this packet.
 (We have also included a sample Notice.)
 Try to do both the Notice of Appearance and the Answer at the same time.
 You must at least do the Notice of Appearance.
 If you have it delivered and filed before the plaintiff goes to court, s/he must notify you of all future court hearings.